 Weldability Properties Of 5052 And 6061 Aluminum

-5052 vs 6061 Aluminum Alloy Heat Treatment
+5052 vs 6061 Aluminum Alloy Difference in Heat Treatment and Temper

 - 5052: Non-heat-treatable; strength is achieved through cold working.